 There is no evidence of person-to-person transmission except via blood and other donated products.
 Blood donations in countries with outbreaks of dengue fever have been found to contain virus and cases of transmission via blood transfusion and through solid organ and tissue transplantation have been reported.
-At present only symptomatic treatment is available, and there is no vaccine.
+A vaccine against dengue is now licensed in 20 countries.
+However, the WHO recommends that it is only given to persons with confirmed prior dengue virus infection as individuals that have not been previously infected may be at risk of developing severe dengue if they get dengue after being vaccinated. .
+However in most non-endemic countries treatment is currently symptomatic only and neither the vaccine or prophylactic drugs are available in the EU.

-Visitors to many dengue affected areas will be excluded from donation for six months under current malaria guidelines, but not all affected areas are covered by malaria exclusions.
+Visitors to many dengue affected areas will be excluded from donation for four months under current malaria guidelines, but not all affected areas are covered by malaria exclusions.
 Visitors to dengue affected areas should not donate blood or tissues for six months from their return to the UK if they have been infected or may have been infected with dengue virus, or for four weeks from their return if they have had no symptoms suggesting that they may have been infected with dengue virus.